 The film to be invested in is budgeted at $1.3m.
 Much of the discussion in this PPM is about the theatrical release, even though it is very unlikely the film will ever actually make a theatrical release but will go to DVD and TV, which follows the usual route of a low, low budget film.

 There is little if any discussion about the true world of the average low budget film made by independents in the USA, how those revenue streams happen and what the independent film business is really about…… just look to the AFM in November in Santa Monica.

-Therefore I say “beware!”…. when you as a producer use a Private Placement Memorandum for raising film finance, you must ensure that you match apples with apples and that you don’t use studios or large independents as a reference for investors, when your film is a low, low independent film destined to be sold at the AFM directly to DVD and then to TV, with no theatrical release in sight.
+Therefore I say “beware!”…. when you as a producer use a Private Placement Memorandum for raising film finance, you must ensure that you match apples with apples and that you don’t use studios or large independents as a reference for investors, when your film is a low, low independent film destined to be sold at the AFM directly to DVD and then to TV, with no theatrical release insight.

-Such references in Private Placement Memorandum can lead to serious consequences for all concerned, as there may be intent to mislead investors and that is not where you wish to go… ask the producers who I dealt with many years ago.
+Such references in Private Placement Memorandum can lead to serious consequences for all concerned, as there may be intended to mislead investors and that is not where you wish to go… ask the producers who I dealt with many years ago.

 - Make sure your discussion of the film business in the Private Placement Memorandum is appropriate to the budget level and type of film you are producing.
 Include reference material that covers the film market and its revenue streams in a realistic manner.